 Our measuring system function test and that for the in-circuit test are on the same board.
-Voltages are measured in 7 ranges from the lower mV range up to $100\,V$ at $16\,bit$ resolution.
-Basic accuracy is $0.05\,\%$.

-AC voltages are measured as true RMS value from 45 Hz to 300 kHz.
-Peak voltage is measured up to 75 kHz.
+Voltages are measured in 7 ranges from the lower mV range up to $100\,\text{V}$ at $16\,\text{bit}$ resolution.
+Basic accuracy is $0.05\,\%$ .
+AC voltages are measured as true RMS value from $45\,\text{Hz}$ to $300\,\text{kHz}$ .
+Peak voltage is measured up to $75\,\text{kHz}$ .

 Current is measured via external shunts which are built into the fixture.
 The time and frequency measuring unit on the measuring unit is for pulse and signal ranges.
 Two programmable comparators are used for setting the switching level for the signal voltages from -30 V to +30 V. Measuring ranges are: frequency, periods, pulse widths, rise and fall times, event counting, pulse ratios, phase shift, delay times between two channels with a resolution of better than 50 ns.

-The TRA ADM-measurement records analogue signals up to a sample width of $10\mu s$ and displays them graphically.
+The TRA ADM-measurement records analogue signals up to a sample width of $10\,\mu s$ and displays them graphically.
 The time base can be pre-set.
 You can trigger both internally and externally.
-The recorded signal, be it sine or any pulse form, can be evaluated fully automatically with envelope curves.
+The signal recorded in this way, be it sine or any pulse form, can be evaluated fully automatically with envelope curves.
 For evaluation, there are of course separate measurements such as peak to peak, peak, rise time, fall time, pulse widths and frequency or periods.
 There is a Fourier analysis as well as a measurement of the distortion factor.